-The upper part of the dialog contains a list of templates.
-New templates can be added on the list by clicking New or deleted from the list by selecting an item and clicking Delete.
+The upper part of the dialog contains a list of templates displayed in the format 'Category > Template Name'.
+New templates can be added from the local drive by clicking Add and selecting a template file (note that multiple templates can be added at the same time using the file dialog that is displayed and information such as the Category, File Mask and ID Bytes will be extracted from the file comments).
+Remove a template from the list by selecting an item and clicking Delete (the file will not be deleted on disk).
 Click the up or down arrows to arrange the templates in the list.

-- BMP Template - Template used to parse bitmap files.
-Loads the 'BMPTemplate.bt' file.
+- ZIP - Template used to parse ZIP archives.
+Loads the 'ZIP.bt' file.

 Importing and Exporting Lists of Templates